d2l-ai/d2l-en/chapter_builders-guide/model-construction.md

 with one hidden layer with 256 hidden units, and a 10-dimensional output layer.
 Note that the `MLP` class below inherits the class that represents a module.
-We will heavily rely on the parent class's functions, supplying only our own constructor (the `__init__` method in Python) and the forward propagation method.
+We will heavily rely on the parent class's methods, supplying only our own constructor (the `__init__` method in Python) and the forward propagation method.

 ```{.python .input  n=5}